 Carbohydrates

-An umbrella term incorporating the various types of sugars.
+Carbohydrates (or carbs) is an umbrella term incorporating the various types of sugars.

 There are two main types of carbohydrates:

-- simple carbohydrates: glucose, fructose, sucrose, galactose, lactose, maltose, etc., also known as “fast acting carbs.”
+• simple carbohydrates: glucose, fructose, sucrose, galactose, lactose, maltose, etc., also known as “fast acting carbs.”
 This means they have a high glycemic index and quickly increase the level of glucose in the blood.

-- complex carbohydrates: amylopectin, amylose, cellulose…also referred to as “slow acting carbs.”
+• complex carbohydrates: amylopectin, amylose, cellulose… also referred to as “slow acting carbs.”
 These sugars have a low glycemic index, which means they gradually increase the level of glucose in the blood.
 Starches (pasta, semolina, etc.) contain complex carbohydrates.